ClimateChangeInstitute/anttframework/AntT/README.md

 style.
 Content that is generated from data found in the PostgreSQL database are placed in the `WebContent/generated` directory.

+For each XML file placed in the `WebContent/generated` content directory, and XML Schema Definition file is also placed.
+This allows the validation of the each XML file in the generated content directory.

+The `WebContent/generated/XMLSamples` directory contains the images and thumbnails that are used by samples.
+These are stored in the `images` and `image_thumbnails` sub-directories.

 ## Other